Multi-band light curves from eccentric accreting supermassive black hole binaries: Models

 \subsection{Spectra}

 We assume blackbody emission from each cell of our domain, which allows us to compute the cooling luminosity in different bands.
+We therefore neglect possible dynamical variations in optical thickness.
 We neglect Doppler effects, so our light curves are valid for observers who are oriented face-on to the disk.
 We take the infrared range of wavelengths $\lambda$ to be $700\,$nm$-1\,$mm, and the optical range to be $400\,$nm$-700\,$nm.